Rosie-ODonnell/Rosie-ODonnell/README.md

 I'm passionate about making the tech industry more accessible and about using the power of technology for good.

+Recently, I took part in Deen Developers' [Hackathon for the homeless](https://deendevelopers.com/hackathon/) - you can find our project, Notice [here](https://deendevelopers.com/hackathon/)

 You can find me on Twitter at [_roseodonnell](https://twitter.com/_roseodonnell/likes)